esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 💡Tie the concern back to user experience and aim to validate the usability of the designs with actual users.

 #### Embedded Content with Accessibility Problems
+Have you ever had to add third party content on a web page?
+If so, you probably know that this often means adding an iframe which contains content that you have no control over.

+🚨 They can bring their own accessiblity issues to your websitel

 #### Inaccessible Overlay Solutions